 How’s Your Bandwidth?

 It’s one thing to put in the manpower to build a new solution.
-As part of the planning process, you have to allocate resources to the continued maintenance of your partner portal.
+As part of the planning process, you have to allocate resources to the continued maintenance of your partner portal to meet design best practices.
 Does your team truly have room on their plates to keep your portal running top-notch?
 Will they have that bandwidth in 6 months, a year or five years from now?
 That’s all going to depend on some factors that are likely relatively unknown, like your future growth, budget and resources.
 A PRM solution is going to take that maintenance work off your plate, now and for the long-term.